LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 When the satellite is currently below the horizon, a large dot is show where the satellite will appear on the horizon.
 If the satellite is above the horizon, the dot shows the current position of the satellite.

-When the satellite is below the horizon, the time to the next pass is shown in the top left of the screen in either HH:MM:SS or MM:SS or SS s depending on how long it is until the pass
+When the satellite is below the horizon, the time to the next pass is shown in the top left of the screen in either -HH:MM:SS or -MM:SS or -SS s depending on how long it is until the pass
 When the satellite is below the horizon, the maximum elevation is shown in the bottom left of the screen.

 When the satellite is above the horizon, the current Azimuth is shown the top left corner of the screen, the current elevation is shown in the bottom left of the screen, and the satellite position is shown on the polar plot.